 Profitability ratios measure a company’s ability to control expenses and to earn a return on the resources committed to the business.
 It includes Net Profit Margin (Return on Sales), Return on Assets, Operating Income Margin, Return on Investment, Return on Equity, Du Pont Return on Assets, Gross Profit Margin.

 Leverage ratios measure the degree of protection of suppliers of long-term funds and can also aid in judging a company’s ability to raise additional debt and its capacity to pay its liabilities on time.
-It includes Total Debts to Assets, Capitalisation Ratio, Debt to Equity, Interest Coverage Ratio (Times Interest Earned), Long-term Debt to Net Working Capital.
+It includes Total Debts to Assets, Capitalization Ratio, Debt to Equity, Interest Coverage Ratio (Times Interest Earned), Long-term Debt to Net Working Capital.

 Efficiency, activity or turnover ratios provide information about a company’s ability to control expenses and to earn a return on the resources committed to the business.
 It includes Cash Turnover, Sales to Working Capital (Net Working Capital Turnover), Total Asset Turnover, Fixed Asset Turnover, Days’ Sales in Receivables, Accounts Receivable Turnover, Days’ Payables Outstanding.

 Bad-debt to Accounts Receivable ratio measures expected inability to collect on credit sales.
-An increase in bad debts is a negative sign since it indicates greater realisation risk in accounts receivable and possible future write-offs.
+An increase in bad debts is a negative sign since it indicates greater realization risk in accounts receivable and possible future write-offs.

 Current-liability ratios indicate the degree to which current debt payments will be required within the year.
-Understanding a company’s liability is critical since if it is unable to meet current debt, a liquidity crisis looms.
+Understanding a company’s liability is critical since if it is unable to meet the current debt, a liquidity crisis looms.

 Banks rely heavily on business credit scores and FICO scores for establishing lines of credit.
-Banks implement internal credit ratings to evaluate the likelihood of a corporate customer defaulting on its obligations.
+Banks implement internal credit ratings to evaluate the likelihood of a corporate customer defaulting on its

 Banks may not report negative payment histories to the national credit bureaus until borrowers are 30 or 60 days late.
 Some suppliers, especially smaller businesses, do not report client histories at all.
 This reality makes checking trade references a crucial element when companies decide to extend credit.
 A typical business credit application will ask for three trade references.